 Another Long Islander who is suffering from student debt is Mary Mousa.
-She is the first college graduate in her family to obtain a bachelors degree in Psychology from Rutgers University in Newark.
+She is the first college graduate in her family.
+She obtained a bachelors degree in Psychology from Rutgers University in Newark.
 Mousa is currently unemployed one month after graduating in January.
-Her degree came with a $14,000 student debt price tag and she has no idea how she’s going to pay that back.
+Her degree came with a $14,000 student debt price tag.
+She has no idea how she’s going to pay that back.

 “It’s tough, especially in a pandemic,” said Mousa.
 “It’s hanging over my head like a dreadful reminder to pay it off.
-And people of color always have to prove we’re good enough for positions and have to work twice as hard as a white person would.”
+And people of color always have to prove we’re good enough for positions.
+We have to work twice as hard as a white person would.”

-Before being laid off she used to work at Costco displaying and giving out food samples, but that ended when COVID-19 struck.
+Before being laid off, she used to work at Costco.
+She displayed and gave out food samples, but that ended when COVID-19 struck.
 Mousa eventually wants to put her degree to use soon and become a lab manager or a technician.
-She is waiting to hear back after submitting job applications, but with how this pandemic is looking things, “are up in the air.”
+She is waiting to hear back after submitting job applications.
+With how this pandemic is looking, things, “are up in the air.”

 “Congress should definitely be doing more,” said Hennis.
 “A lot of people are restricted in things they want to do.
 They are held back because they have to pay off loans.
 College should be free or at least significantly reduced, more people wouldn’t be afraid to go.”

-There are currently some alternatives to help cut the cost of student loan repayment with the most known being student loan refinance and income-based repayment, which can lower your monthly payment and interest rate.
+There are currently some alternatives to help cut the cost of student loan repayment.
+The most known method is student loan refinance and income-based repayment, which can lower your monthly payment and interest rate.
 For more information visit at studentlaonhero.com.